PostRockRaven/SupremeAutoPurchase-1/README.md

 ####11/5/16 Update
-This update fixed a bug with the category of the product not being in the config.ini file.
+- This update fixed a bug with the category of the product not being in the config.ini file.
+- Added support for country selection
 <b>TODO</b>: Improve on product finding features, primarly the color and selectOption features